phyleria/Songy/README.md

 ## Songy 🎵
-I'm trying something new, a push to get more into songwriting and producing music, and this site is a step towards that.
+I'm trying something new, a push to get more into songwriting and producing music, and this site is a step towards that...

 ## Getting Started